Debate turns contentious; Trump won’t say whether he’ll accept election results

 Trump accused her of looking to pivot off immigration and charged her with wanting open borders.

-As for Putin, he said he didn’t know him, but said that he’s said “nice things about me, if we got along well, that would be good.”
+As for Putin, Trump said he didn’t know him but that Putin had said “nice things about me.
+If we got along well, that would be good.”

 He charged that the Russian leader “has no respect” for Clinton.